 What: Swim with giant blue groper.

 Where: Kangaroo island off the coast of South Australia.
 Easiest access is by ferry from Cape Jervis, 90 minutes from Adelaide.
+The ferry arrives at Kingscote and Harveys Return is a 70 minute drive to the north west coast of the island.

 What will you see?
 From the beach, snorkel around the rocky edges of the bay.
 We were in the water for around 40 minutes and spotted three blue gropers a bit less than a metre in length.
 Even with the poor visibility we had, they were an impressive sight.